dekoza/mtgpl/GK2.rst

 :mtgtip:`Crypt Champion<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/b/9bf43b9e-dc4d-484a-a1e0-e1180e656252.jpg?1551119470|https://scryfall.com/card/gk2/53/crypt-champion?utm_source=api>`
    Double strike

-   When Crypt Champion enters the battlefield, each player puts a creature card with converted mana cost 3 or less from their graveyard onto the battlefield.
+   When Crypt Champion enters the battlefield, each player puts a creature card with mana value 3 or less from their graveyard onto the battlefield.

    When Crypt Champion enters the battlefield, sacrifice it unless |mana_r| was spent to cast it.